plating, anodizing, & finishing Q&As since 1989

 - Westborough, Massachusetts

-My manual recommends Barkeepers Friend [linked by editor to product info at Amazon] - a lightly abrasive cleaner.
+My manual recommends Barkeepers Friend [on eBay or Amazon affil link] - a lightly abrasive cleaner.
 I have had good results.
 My big problem is a long water mark from the dispenser to the ground.
 Can't seem to get it out - any suggestions?
 I use stainless cleaner on it regularly, which works great for fingerprints, but doesn't seem to be touching the water marks.Tracy Hammett

 - Glenmoore, Pennsylvania